Please note a query on whether a development requires planning permission will not be considered to be a pre-application request.

 There are occasionally proposals that, by their nature, scale and complexity, can generate an exceptional draw upon resources.
 In such circumstances it may be appropriate to explore a bespoke arrangement for servicing pre-application discussions and this can be discussed with senior officers.
 In the first instance please contact Andy Dale 0141 287 6016.

-Pre-application presentations to Committee
+Pre-application Presentations to Committee

-The presentation and subsequent discussion is minuted by the Council and the minute is made publicly available and can be included in the consultation report required to be submitted along with the planning application.
+These presentations take place at the end of the formal business of the Planning Applications Committee and are not recorded for subsequent viewing like application cases.
+The presentation and subsequent discussion is minuted by the pre-app case officer and the minute can be made publicly available should an application be submitted and can be included in the consultation report required to be submitted along with the planning application.

 Complaints